 Types of Leukemia

-A blood sample viewed under a microscope shows leukemia cells (in purple).
-Washington University has received funding to continue...
-A blood sample viewed under a microscope shows leukemia cells (in purple).
+A blood sample viewed under a microscope shows one of the four types of leukemia cells (in purple).
+Washington University has...
+A blood sample viewed under a microscope shows one of the four types of leukemia cells (in purple).
 Washington University has received funding to continue cutting-edge research into better therapies for various types of leukemia.
-GETTY IMAGES

 There are two basic categories of white blood cells: myeloid cells and lymphoid cells.